microsoft/vscode-docs/docs/getstarted/settings.md

     "markdown"
   ],

-  // Path to a folder containing emmet profiles, snippets and preferences "emmet.extensionsPath": null,
+  // Path to a folder containing emmet profiles, snippets and preferences.
+Only profiles are honored from extensions path when emmet.useNewEmmet is set to true.
+  "emmet.extensionsPath": null,

   // Try out the new emmet modules (which will eventually replace the old single emmet library) for all emmet features.
   "emmet.useNewEmmet": false,

+  // Applicable only when emmet.useNewEmmet is set to true.
-  // Shows expanded emmet abbreviations as suggestions "emmet.showExpandedAbbreviation": true,
+  // Shows expanded emmet abbreviations as suggestions.
+  // The option "inMarkupAndStylesheetFilesOnly" applies to html, haml, jade, slim, xml, xsl, css, scss, sass, less and stylus.
+  // The option "always" applies to all parts of the file regardless of markup/css.
+  "emmet.showExpandedAbbreviation": "inMarkupAndStylesheetFilesOnly",

+  // Applicable only when emmet.useNewEmmet is set to true.
-  // Shows possible emmet abbreviations as suggestions "emmet.showAbbreviationSuggestions": true,
+  // Shows possible emmet abbreviations as suggestions.
+Not applicable in stylesheets or when emmet.showExpandedAbbreviation is set to "never".
+  "emmet.showAbbreviationSuggestions": true,

+  // Applicable only when emmet.useNewEmmet is set to true.
   // Enable emmet abbreviations in languages that are not supported by default.
-Add a mapping here between the language and emmet supported syntax.
+Add a mapping here between the language and emmet supported language.
-  //  Eg: {"php": "html"}
+  //  Eg: {"vue-html": "html", "javascript": "javascriptreact"}
   "emmet.includeLanguages": {},

+  // Applicable only when emmet.useNewEmmet is set to true.
   // Variables to be used in emmet snippets "emmet.variables": {},